US star Billy Porter ‘heartbroken’ after death of mother aged 79

 US singer and actor Billy Porter has announced the death of his mother aged 79, following a “long and hard” fight.

-The Broadway star previously explained his mother, Cloerinda Jean Johnson Porter-Ford, had been born with a degenerative disability that had progressed and worsened over time.
+The Pose star previously explained his mother, Cloerinda Jean Johnson Porter-Ford, had been born with a degenerative disability that had progressed and worsened over time.

 “We were right beside her when she took her last breath, wrapped in our arms,” Porter said, sharing a series of pictures and videos of his mother on Instagram.